Dubai Creek Tower: Delay

 On 4 April 2020, Emaar Properties, developer of the Tower and surrounding area, halted construction temporarily due to the COVID-19 pandemic.
 At that time, no construction activity had occurred on the site of Dubai Creek Tower for almost two years.
 All mentions and renders of the tower were removed from the project's website at some point during July or August 2020.
 As of 7 December 2020, the construction was delayed indefinitely until the government allowed work to resume once the pandemic was under control.

 In August 2023, Emaar Properties' founder, Mohamed Alabbar, confirmed that Dubai Creek Tower was undergoing a redesign process to enhance its architectural concept.

 New plan

 In February 2024, Alabbar announced that the tower would be reduced in height to be shorter than Burj Khalifa, with the first look at the redesigned tower expected "within the next couple of months".
 However, Dubai Creek tower will still become one of the tallest structures in the world.
 Construction restarted in March 2024, with the final design initially expected to be unveiled in April 2024.
-As of November 2024, there have been no updates regarding the progress of the tower.
+In January 2026, Emaar founder Mohamed Alabbar said the tender for Dubai Creek Tower would be launched within the next three months.
+In June 2026, Alabbar said that the tender was delayed.